james-cole2015/aws_security_labs/week-05/Solutions.md

     - VPC = `week-05-vpc`
     - Click "Create network ACL"
 04) Repeat Step 03, but give it a name of `week-05-protected-acl`

+05) Let's make sure we associate this with the subnet so that it's attached.
+Select the `week-05-firewall-acl` and click the Actions dropdown and hit "edit subnet associations".
+Click the checkbox for the "Firewall Subnet" and then hit Save changes.
+06) Try to SSH into the `Bastion Host`.
+Does it work?
+It fails because we've attached a NACL to the subnet, but the only rule in the NACL is to deny all traffic.
+Nothing gets in, nothing gets out.
+Let's create some rules to allow connectivity.

-05) Click the checkbox for the `week-05-firewall-acl` and Click the the "Actions" dropdown.
+07) Click the checkbox for the `week-05-firewall-acl` and Click the the "Actions" dropdown.
 Select "Edit Inbound Rules"
-06) Add the following rules:
+08) Add the following rules:
-    a) Rule number = 100
-    b) Type = SSH
-    c) Source = <your IP with a CIDR block of /16.
-E.g., if your IP is '17.222.133.18', enter '17.222.133.18/16'>.
-        1) This is meant to simulate a corporate environment CIDR range.
-You can visit: https://whatismyipaddress.com/ to get your IP address.
-    d) Allow/Deny = Allow

-    a) Rule # = 120
+    a) Rule = 80, Type = HTTP, Source = 0.0.0.0/0, Allow
-    b) Type = HTTPS
+    b) Rule = 100, Type = SSH, Source = <your IP/16>, Allow
-    c) Source = "0.0.0.0/0"
+    c) Rule = 120, Type = HTTPS, Source = 0.0.0.0/0, Allow
-    d) Allow/Deny = Allow

-    a) Rule # = 130
-    b) Type = All ICMP - IPv4
-    c) Source = <your IP with a CIDR block of /16.
-E.g., if your IP is '17.222.133.18', enter '17.222.133.18/16'>.
-    d) Allow/Deny = Allow
+    e) Rule = 140, Type = Custom TCP, Port Range = 32768-65535, Allow

-    e) Click saves changes.
+    - Click saves changes.

+09) Ok, now that we've set up some rules, let's try to SSH into the EC2 instance again.
+Ok, it still fails.
+Why?
+We've set up some rules, but we're still not getting connectivity.
+Well, the defining feature about NACLs is that they are stateless.
+This means that they don't care how traffic got in or out of the network, it needs a specific rule that allows it in or out.
+Unlike Security groups that are Stateful and will allow traffic out if the traffic is allowed in, NACLs are much more specific.
+To this end, we'll need to set up outbound rules that permit communication between the host and the ec2 instance.

-07) Click the checkbox for the `week-05-firewall-acl` and Click the the "Actions" dropdown.
+09) Click the checkbox for the `week-05-firewall-acl` and Click the the "Actions" dropdown.
 Select "Edit Outbound Rules"
-08) Add the following rules:
+10) Add the following rules:
-    a)
+    a) Rule = 100, Type = HTTP, Source = 0.0.0.0/0, Allow
+    b) Rule = 120, Type = HTTPS, Source = 0.0.0.0/0, Allow
+    c) Rule = 130, Type = SSH, Source = 0.0.0.0/0, Allow
+    d) Rule = 140, Type = Custom TCP, Port Range = 1024-65535, Source = 0.0.0.0/0, Allow
+    - Click Save changes.

+11) Now we need to make sure we do the same thing for the `week-05-protected-acl`.
+Let's add the following inbound rules:
+    a) Rule = 100, Type = HTTPS, Source = 0.0.0.0/0, Allow
+    b) Rule = 120, Type = SSH, Source = < CIDR of `Firewall subnet` >, Allow
+    c) Rule = 130, Type = HTTP, Source = 0.0.0.0/0, Allow
+    e) Rule = 150, Type = Custom TCP, Port Range = 1024-65535, Source = 0.0.0.0/0, Allow

+12) Add some outbound rules to `week-05-protected-acl`:
+    a) Rule = 100, Type = HTTP, Source = 0.0.0.0/0, Allow
+    b) Rule = 120, Type = HTTPS, Source = 0.0.0.0/0, Allow
+    c) Rule = 130, Type = SSH, Source = 0.0.0.0/0, Allow
+    d) Rule = 140, Type = Custom TCP, Port Range = 1024-65535, Source = < CIDR of `Firewall subnet` >, Allow

 Environment Clean Up:
+***
 - Terminate all of the EC2 instances
 - Delete all of the created security groups
+- Delete all of the NACLs
 - Delete the `week-05-kp`